superduper-io/superduper/docs/hr/content/use_cases/classical_tasks/resnet_features.md

-# Image features

-# Building an Image Feature Database in `torchvision`
+# Building an Image Feature-Store Using Torchvision on MongoDB

 ```python
 !pip install superduperdb==0.0.12